 Lab Preparation

+Name Date:

+Lab Problem: Se

+Section \\\\\

-Name Date: Lab Problem: Section I. Solve the problem yourself Manual.
-Finally, grade theII.
-Answer the following backg Warm-Up Questions fo read the Lab Instructor's • Whom to occordin Which session is it in Lab topic sequence?
+I. Solve the problem yourself by answering the warm-up questions.
+Then read the Lab Instructor's Manual.
+Finally, grade the Warm-Up Questions for this section.

+II.
+Answer the following background questions.

+• When is session scheduled?
+Which session is it in the Lab topic sequence?
 What is the lab problem type?
-4 How difficult is the lab problem? ☐ Early in Week ☐ 1 ^s Lab Session or 3 rd Lab session ☐ Qualitative ☐ Quantitative ☐ Easy/Medium ☐ Difficult Which of the WUQs did you the most difficulty answer alternative conceptions? ing?
-Common Warm-Up Questions: 6 Count the number of students who were able to solve the problem (even if the solution was incorrect).
-Is this the majority of the students? students solved the problem out of Look at the students' final solution (Prediction).
+How difficult is the lab problem? □ Early in Week ☐ 1 st Lab Session □ Qualitative ☐ Easy/Medium □ Later in Week ☐ 2 nd or 3 rd Lab session □ Quantitative ☐ Difficult

+6 Which of the WUQs did your students have the most difficulty answering?
+Common alternative conceptions?
+Which ones?
+Warm-Up Questions: 6 Count the number of students who were able to solve the problem (even if the solution was incorrect).
+Is this the majority of the students? students solved the problem out of 0 Look at the students' final solution (Prediction).
 How many students got the right answer for the wrong reasons? students got the right (or close to right) answer for the wrong reasons.

 III.
-Based on the answers to the end game for the lab s e the following decisions about opening moves and Opening Moves Which WUQs should I assign groups answer on board?
-Use answer to Question 5 : Warm-Up Questions: Do groups need extra time to solve the problem before they start collecting data? ause: If YES, then how much tim extra time and how should structure this extra time?
-Plan: 4.
+Based on the answers to these questions, make the following decisions about opening moves and the end game for the lab session.

+Opening Moves Which WUQs should I assign groups answer on board?
+Use answer to Question 9 : Warm-Up Questions: 2.
+Do groups need extra time to solve the problem before they start collecting data?
+Use answer to Question 3, taking into account Questions 1 to 4 □ YES □ NO because: 3.
+If YES, then how much time extra time and how should I structure this extra time?
+Use answers to Questions 1 to 4 Plan: 4.
 What do I need to discuss/tell students about how to check their solution before they start?
-Discuss:

-End Game
+Use information in Lab Instructor's Guide and your own experience Discuss:

+Page 95
-5. (Besides corrected answers to assigned WUQs), do we need to spend extra time discussing how to solve the problem?
-Question and ☐ YES □ NO because:

-6. If YES, then how much time and how should I structure this extra time?
+End Game 5.
+(Besides corrected answers to assigned WUQs), do we need to spend extra time discussing how to solve the problem?
+Use answer to Question 7 and your previous decisions 2 & 3 □ YES □ NO because: 6.
+If YES, then how much time and how should I structure this extra time?
 Plan:

 IV.
-List some possible question end game) that you think wo ns to ask groups durinulation ng whole-cl ion. ass discussion (opening moves and/or
+List some possible questions to ask groups during whole-class discussion (opening moves and/or end game) that you think would promote a discussion.

 a.

 b.

 C.

 d.

-e.
+е.

 f.

 g.